-Section E.1. of the Protocol provides that the administration may "review and where necessary realign the existing budgets" within divisions of Student Services and within specified units.
+Section E.1. of the Protocol provides that the administration may "review and where necessary realign the existing budgets" within divisions of Student Services and within units.
 Any such realignment "will not imply or cause an increase in overall levels of expense funded by the fees covered by the Protocol, but may result in the reallocation of available resources in response to changing service demands."

 Under section D., the Protocol established an institutional "Council on Student Services" (COSS) and made provision for the creation of bodies within colleges, faculties and campuses, corresponding to COSS.
-To the present, several other bodies have been created by the councils of their respective divisions: the UTM Quality Service to Students Committee (QSS), the UTSC Council on Student Services (CSS), and the Innis College Student Services Committee.
+To the present, several other bodies have been created by the councils of their respective divisions: the UTM Quality Service to Students Committee (QSS), the UTSC Council on Student Services (CSS), and the Innis College Council on Student Services.
 COSS considers the Operating Plans and Fees for the St. George and University-wide student services and co-curricular programs, services, and facilities.
 These bodies are collectively referred to as the "Protocol Bodies."
 While not formally part of the University's governance system, the Protocol Bodies are created by University policy, are subject to the terms of the Protocol, and have some accountability to the Governing Council and, where applicable, to the divisional bodies that created them.

 The Protocol Bodies have a specific role in respect of providing a "means by which students will be involved in decisions to increase compulsory non-tuition-related fees or to introduce new ones" (Protocol, section A.1.).
-In particular, section E.2., provides that "All proposals for the increase, decrease, introduction or elimination of a fee covered by this Protocol shall first be considered by the [relevant Protocol Body], whose advice on the proposed change shall be conveyed to the Governing Council."
+In particular, section E.2., provides that